 4. Gateway pages/doorway pages

-Avoid: Stuff the pages in a haphazard way with keyword phrases to achieve a high ranking and then direct the visitors to another page.
+Avoid Stuffing the pages in a haphazard way with keyword phrases to achieve a high ranking and then direct the visitors to another page.

 Right: Create appropriate landing pages or information pages for specific purposes which are intended to purpose and rich in content.

-Avoid: Presenting the search engines SEO friendly content, whereas displaying a different set of poor quality content to the site visitors.
+Avoid: Presenting the search engines SEO-friendly content, whereas displaying a different set of poor quality content to the site visitors.

-E.g.: A user searches with a keyword, i.e., “best cell phones” and clicks on a search result link which appears to be something related to mobile phones, but the actual web page contains pornographic or irrelevant content.
+E.g.: A user searches with a keyword, i.e., “best cell phones” and clicks on a search result link that appears to be something related to mobile phones, but the actual web page contains pornographic or irrelevant content.

 E.g.: A user searched for ‘iPhone 6′ and is taken to an authorized franchise page.